uber/causalml/docs/methodology.rst

    :math:`KL(P : Q) = \sum_{k=left, right}p_klog\frac{p_k}{q_k}`

-where :math:`p` is the sample mean in the treatmet group, :math:`q` is the sample mean in the control group and :math:`k` indicates the leaf in which :math:`p` and :math:`q` are computed :cite:`Gutierrez2016-co`
+where :math:`p` is the sample mean in the treatment group, :math:`q` is the sample mean in the control group and :math:`k` indicates the leaf in which :math:`p` and :math:`q` are computed :cite:`Gutierrez2016-co`

 ED
 ~~~